binbang12/minimalistphotography/README.md

    When making comments on posts, we ask that they be friendly and be unique (no copy-paste).
 Other then that, the message is entirely up to you.
 All comments should mention the user who posted, to alert them.
 To do this, you include "u/", followed by their username in your message.

    You may notice that each user has a Level number assigned when they post.
 We created this automated process using automoderator and each user's in-sub karma tally.
 The levels are "First Post" and then Levels 1 (2 karma) - 68 (10,000 karma).
-If you notice a post with a "First Post" flair, please compliment thier pohoto, add a friendly welcome, include their u/username, and mention r/MinimalistPhotography in the comment as well.
+If you notice a post with a "First Post" flair, please compliment their photo, add a friendly welcome, include their u/username, and mention r/MinimalistPhotography in the comment as well.
 Here's an example:  "This composition is effortlessly balanced and subject well-centered u/username.
 Welcome to r/minimalistphotography!"
 We will be looking for similar comments from you going forward.

    We normally give new mods a few days to do comments on the sub (both regular comments and Welcome Comments) before moving onto the next training step.
 Let us know if you would prefer to move forward with the next training step sooner.